 Lets assume that you, in your own way of using Org-mode, identify projects with a tag PROJECT, and that you use a todo keyword MAYBE to indicate a project that should not be considered yet.
 Lets further assume that the todo keyword DONE marks finished projects, and that NEXT and TODO indicate next actions.
-Finally, the tag @SHOP indicates shopping and is a next action even without the NEXT tag.
-In this case you would start by identifying eligible projects with a tags/todo match '+PROJECT/-MAYBE-DONE', and then check for TODO, NEXT and @SHOP in the subtree to identify projects that are not stuck.
+The tag @SHOP indicates shopping and is a next action even without the NEXT tag.
+Finally, if the project contains the special word IGNORE anywhere, it should not be listed either.
+In this case you would start by identifying eligible projects with a tags/todo match '+PROJECT/-MAYBE-DONE', and then check for TODO, NEXT, @SHOP, and IGNORE in the subtree to identify projects that are not stuck.
 The correct customization for this is